 This is The Money Pit Home Improvement Radio Show.
 Hey, coming up next time on the program, do you know the difference between a garage and a home seminar or gym that you could use year-round?
 About 20 or 30 magnitudes.
 We’re going to have some tips to help you compute hot to your garage seat so you can find it to be more usable throughout the winter, on the very next edition of The Money Pit.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t “re going to have to” get it on alone.

 END HOUR 2 TEXT

-( Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Make, Inc. No portion of this record or audio record is also available reproduced in any format without the express written authorization of Squeaky Door Product, Inc .)

 The post How to Hire Pro Surveyors performed first on The Money Pit.